Infrastructure Division

 Community Facilities Agreement (CFA)

-A Community Facilities Agreement (CFA) is required for developer-driven projects, and all CFA requirements must be met prior to the acceptance of construction plans.
-Visit the Development Services Department website or the CFA webpage for more information.
+A Community Facilities Agreement (CFA) is required for developer-driven projects, and all CFA requirements must be satisfied prior to the acceptance of construction plans.

 As-Built Request